jamesthesnake/jamesthesnake.github.io/_posts/2023-07-15-graphs-matrix.md

 The resulting graph is called the directed graph (or digraph) of the matrix.

 To unwrap the definition a bit, let's check the first row, which corresponds to the edges outgoing from the first node.

+## Benefits of the graph representation
+Why is the directed graph representation beneficial for us?

+For one, the powers of the matrix correspond to walks in the graph.

+Take a look at the elements of the square matrix.
+All possible 2-step walks are accounted for in the sum defining the elements of A².